traitecoevo/austraits.build/docs/Building.md

 metadata_add_taxnomic_change(study, find, replace, reason)
 ```

+For any plants that are only identified to genus, make sure the genus
+name is the first part of the name given; this will ensure its genus and
+family is recorded appropriately.
+I.e. use ‘Acacia sp. long leaf’, not
+‘long leaf Acacia’.

 ## Running tests

 You can also run some automated tests to ensure the dataset meets
-required setup.
+required set up.
 The tests run through a collection of pre-specified
 checks on the files for each study.
 The output alerts you to possible
 issues needing to be fixed, by comparing the data in the files with
 expected structure and allowed values, as specified in the definitions.
+NBy far the most common error is that there are unusual text characters,
+for example often special hyphen’s, quote symbols, plus-minus symbols.
+These should be replaced by simple text equivalents.

 To run the tests, the variable `dataset_ids` must be defined in the
 global namespace, containing a vector of ids to check.
 For example